BETTER-AUTH. UI

 onSessionChange={() => router.refresh()}

-basePath: "/dashboard" // Settings views will be at /dashboard/settings, /dashboard/security, etc.
+basePath: "/dashboard" // Account views will be at /dashboard/settings, /dashboard/security, etc.

 }}